actuarialcat/actuarialcat.github.io/_posts/2020-12-24-How-to-pass-7-SOA.md

 I'm excited to share some studying strategies that I've used to pass 7 actuarial exams on the first attempt in two and a half years.
 Passing 7 exams may seem difficult at first, but it is feasible with the right method and determination.

-I strategies I shared works very well for me, but it doesn't mean it will work for everybody.
+The strategies I shared works very well for me, but it doesn't mean it will work for everybody.
 I hope this can help you to formulate your unique strategy and pass exams.

 OK, let's get to it!